mariyabytes/SocksBin/README.md

 **Please make sure that you put default file, e.g. index.html, so that people can't access all your files freely.**

 __________________________________________________________________

-I'm new at this, any changes will be absolutely welcome.
-Thank you for reading this !